 Toe Cap / Cap Toe / Cap-Toe

-Called the “poor man’s evening shoe” the toe cap Oxford is the most common style produced since it fits most easily with suits and business attire, but can also be used during black tie events, if you can’t get a set of plain or patent leather shoes.
+Called the “poor man’s evening shoe” the toe cap Oxford is the most common style produced since it fits most easily with suits and business attire, but can also be used during black tie events if you can’t get a set of plain or patent leather shoes.
 As the name implies, these are denoted by the basic “cap” of leather placed over the toe, with a separate cap also done over the heel.

 Brogue / Wingtip

 Moving far more into casual territory, these bridge the gap between semi-formal and casual.
-They are marked by broguing – decorative perforations – that runs across the top of the shoe.
+They are marked by broguing – decorative perforations – that run across the top of the shoe.
 Any such decoration makes a brogue, while wingtips specifically have swooping broguing that runs from the toe out to the side of the shoe.

-Two-tone shoes that have a separate strip of leather that runs from the inside to the outside across the laces, these can have a spats-like appearance due to the dual coloration.
-Most commonly associated with young women in poodle skirts during the 1950’s, shoes of this kind are rarely seen in a business environment, making them ideal for more casual wear.
+Two-tone shoes that have a separate strip of leather that runs from the inside to the outside across the laces, can have a spats-like appearance due to the dual coloration.
+Most commonly associated with young women in poodle skirts during the 1950s, shoes of this kind are rarely seen in a business environment, making them ideal for more casual wear.